-Performing Arts Periodicals Database - PAD, formerly the International Index to the Performing Arts, draws content from hundreds of scholarly and popular performing arts periodicals, including at least 20 journals specific to dance.
+Performing Arts Periodicals Database - formerly the International Index to the Performing Arts, PAD offers scholarly and popular performing arts periodicals, including at least 20 journals specific to dance, and indexes documents such as biographical profiles, conference papers, obituaries, interviews, reviews and events.
+Coverage dates: 1864 - current.
 Examples of the dance-related titles indexed in IIPA include: American Journal of Dance Therapy, Attitude: The Dancers' Magazine, Dance International, Dance Magazine, Dance Now, Dance Research, Dance Research Journal, Dance Theatre Journal, Dance/USA Journal, and Dancing Times.
 In addition, IIPA has the complete text of articles online for Dance Chronicle, Dance Teacher Now, and Danceview.
 As an option, PAD has a specialized search page designed to search The Arts, which covers material in the Music Periodicals database in addition.

-Academic Search Ultimate - ASU provides full text for a huge number of scholarly publications covering many areas of study.
+Academic Search Ultimate - scholarly journals, newspapers, magazines, videos, and trade publications covering multiple subjects.
+Coverage dates: 1887 – present.
 Journals include Dance Chronicle, Dance Magazine, Dance Research, New Dance Review, Research in Dance Education, and Performing Arts Journal.

-Dance Online: Dance Studies Collection - the Dance Studies Collection is a growing archive of historical dance texts and images including correspondence, magazines, dance notation, and reference materials.
+Dance Online: Dance Studies Collection - reference works, images, magazines, journals, and primary sources such as dance notation, research notes, and correspondence.
+Coverage dates as of June 2022: 1920-2019.
 This collection is related to Dance Online: Dance in Video, which includes performance, interview, coaching, and other video selections.

-Performance Design Archive - this attractive database covers all aspects of theater production design, from the 17th century to the present day, including scenic and set design, lighting design, sound design, costume design, makeup and more.
+Performance Design Archive - published and primary source content covering all aspects of theater production design, 1600 - present, including scenic and set design, lighting design, sound design, costume design, makeup and more.

-Worldcat - one of the most useful databases the library offers, WorldCat contains all the records cataloged by libraries worldwide.
-Millions of bibliographic records representing 400 languages and formats such as books, computer programs, films and slides, journals and magazines, articles, book chapters, conference papers, manuscripts, maps, archival collections, musical scores, newspapers, sound recordings and videotapes are included.
-Worldcat can search the TCU Library catalog (click the "Items in my library" box to do that), and the contents of other libraries as well.
-When a desired item is found, the "Libraries" tab can be clicked to see which libraries have the item--the libraries nearest to TCU will be at the top.
-Worldcat items from other libraries can sometimes be borrowed via Interlibrary Loan - use the OCLC number from the Worldcat record to expedite your request.
-One caveat: one title, such as a video, might be in many libraries, so many records for the title will be in Worldcat.
+Worldcat - all the records cataloged by libraries worldwide.
+Searchable formats can include: books, computer programs, films and slides, journals and magazines, articles, chapters and papers, manuscripts, maps, music scores, newspapers, sound recordings, and videotapes.
+Worldcat can specifically search the TCU Library catalog (click the "Items in my library" box to do that), and the contents of other selected libraries as well.
+For any item record, the "Libraries" tab can be clicked to see which libraries have the item--the libraries nearest to TCU will be at the top.
+Items from distant libraries can sometimes be borrowed via Interlibrary Loan - use the OCLC number from the Worldcat record to expedite your request.

-ERIC - this database from the Education Resource Information Center is the premier national database of education literature.
-Includes journal articles, books, theses, curriculi, conference papers, and book reviews.
-Though it's available via 3 different interfaces, the Education Resource Information Center's own interface seems most user-friendly.
+ERIC - this database from the Education Resource Information Center, U.S. Dept. of Education is the premier national database of education literature, including journal articles, books, theses, curriculi, conference papers, and book reviews.
+Coverage dates: 1966 - present.
+Though it's available via two additional interfaces, ERIC/EBSCO and ERIC FirstSearch, the Education Resource Information Center's own interface seems most user-friendly.

 If you need to find a specific article from a citation, try the "Advanced Search" option in FrogScholar (FrogScholar is the first search box option on the Library's home page).
 Simply enter the details in the appropriate spaces.
 You may also want to select "Items with full text online."
 More about finding specific articles and publications